AlaskaAirlines/AuroDocsSite/src/content/dynamic/color/transparent.md

 ## Using transparent colors

-While there are many color tokens to be used, there are none that specifically address different levels of transparency.
-The solution best recommend is to use either Sass or CSS to generate the opacity levels you are looking for in the UIs you are creating.
+While there are many color tokens available, there are none that specifically address levels of transparency.
+The best recommendation is to use either Sass or CSS to generate the opacity levels required in your UIs.

 This table below illustrates the the use of `color-brand-alpine-400` and the different opacity types.